-The updated data and modelling for the Gwydir Valley regulated river system are described in detail in the companion Model Build report (DPIE Water 2021a).
+The updated data and modelling for the Macquarie Valley regulated river system have been described in detail in the companion Model Build report (DPIE Water 2021a).

-The model has been used to recalculate the diversion limit set in the Water Sharing Plan for the Gwydir Regulated River Water Source 2016 (updated 2018), (the Gwydir WSP), and calculate floodplain harvesting licences to ensure that total diversions are within that limit.
+The model has been used to recalculate the diversion limit set in the water sharing plan for the Macquarie and Cudgegong Regulated Rivers Water Source 2016 (updated 2018) (the Macquarie WSP), and calculate floodplain harvesting licences to ensure that total diversions are within that limit.

-1.1 Gwydir Valley river system model
+1.1 Macquarie Valley river system model

-The model of the Gwydir Valley regulated river system (Gwydir Valley model) was built to:
+The model of the Macquarie and Cudgegong regulated river system (Macquarie Valley model) was built to:

-- support the policy and planning development and implementation in this water system, including its contribution to the Murray Darling Basin Plan 2012 (the Basin Plan).
+- support the policy and planning development and implementation in this water system, including its contribution to the Murray Darling Basin Plan 2012 (Basin Plan).
 This includes being able to estimate the Baseline Diversion Limit (BDL) and Sustainable Diversion Limit (SDL) as required by the Basin Plan - determine volumetric floodplain harvesting entitlements as required by the policy.

 The model was developed using multiple lines of evidence and best available industry data to ensure that the assessment of floodplain harvesting capability at each irrigation property is realistic.
-Assessment criteria4 measured how well the model reproduced system behaviour, that is inflows, diversions, and flow distribution, necessary to meet the modelling objectives, and whether model performance was better or worse than an alternate model.
+Assessment criteria measured how well the model reproduced system behaviour, that is inflows, diversions and flow distribution, necessary to meet the modelling objectives, and whether model performance was better or worse than an alternate model.
 The Model Build report (DPIE Water 2021a) provides evidence and assessments to demonstrate that the model has made the best use of available data and methods to produce the estimates of limits to diversions required for implementation of the policy.
-In addition, the quality of the model build process (as described in the Model Build report) has been favourably assessed through several rounds of independent external review, with findings publicly available (Alluvium, 2019, 2020).
+In addition, the quality of the model build process (as described in the Model Build report) has been favourably assessed through several rounds of independent external review, with findings publicly available (Alluvium, 2019).